gestalt-config/gestalt/README.md

 ```properties
 db.uri=jdbc:mysql://${DB_HOST}:${DB_PORT}/${environment}
 ```

+### Load time vs run time
+Load time `${}` substitutions are evaluated when we load the configurations and build the config tree.
+This is done once on `gestalt.load()` then all results are cached in the config tree and returned.
+Run time `#{}` substitutions are evaluated at runtime when you call `gestalt.getConfig(...);`, the results are not cached and each time you call `gestalt.getConfig(...);` you will re-evaluate the value.

+It is recommended to use Load time `${}` substitutions in the vast majority of cases as it is more performant.
+The main use case for run time `#{}` substitutions is for values you expect to change from one run to the next, such as wanting a different random number each time you call `gestalt.getConfig(...);`.

+Aside from evaluated time, the syntax and use of both `${}` and `#{}` are otherwise identical, you can mix and match them as needed.

 ### Specifying the Transformer
 You can specify the substitution in the format ${transform:key} or ${key}.
 If you provide a transform name it will only check that one transform.
 Otherwise, it will check all the Transformer annotated with a `@ConfigPriority` in descending order and will return the first matching value.